 I’ll stop my ranting, and share a list of nine books you can read to take your mind away from the lockdown, and instead focus your attention on something sweet, savory, funny and feel-good.

-So, my list begins with a chick-lit and I will make it a point to end with a chick-lit too.
-If you are one of those people who can’t wrap their head around this genre, well, what were you expecting?
+So, my list begins with a chick-lit and I will make it a point to end it with a chick-lit too.
+If you are one of those people who can’t wrap his head around this genre, well, what were you expecting?
 While you are at home, waiting for this situation to end, you didn’t expect me to recommend you to read a sad, psychologically stimulating book or a dark thriller, now, did you?

 Welcome to the world of sweet silliness which is heart warming and feel-good.
 The mellow conversations of two people falling in love, the throbbing emotions, the funny coincidences and the rising sexual tension is all that you need right now, to give you a nice, tingly feeling.